-Are you as a home buyer interested in viewing an overpriced home?
+Are you, as a home buyer, interested in viewing an overpriced home?

-So, why are you then as a home seller convinced you will be able to sell it at those levels?
+Soooo, why are you then as a home seller convinced you will be able to sell it at those levels?

-If there’s anything almost guaranteed to make your home sale experience a good or bad one, it will be price!
+If there’s anything almost guaranteed to make your home sale experience a good or bad one, it will be the price!

-However, go with the “let’s see if there are buyers willing to pay that price” and as a home seller, you’ll undoubtedly draw the short straw!
+However, go with the “let’s see if there are buyers willing to pay that price” and as a home seller, you’ll undoubtedly draw the short straw.

-How does a home seller even know he’s dealing with an overpriced home?
+But how does a home seller even know he’s dealing with an overpriced home?

-More importantly, what will he do once he finds out?
+And more importantly, what will he do once he finds out?
 You better hope it’ll be adjusting that asking price downward asap!

 I have lined up the 10 most popular telltale signs that you’re dealing with an overpriced home below:

-Sign #1 – The home is priced well-above neighbouring properties for sale
+Sign #1 – The home is priced well above neighbouring properties for sale

-“Of course, my home should be selling for more than some of my neighbours’ houses!
-Have you see how those look inside?!”
+“Of course, my home should be selling for more than some of my neighbours’ houses.
+Have you see how those look inside?”

 Does that sound familiar?

-Do you realize that real estate agents are encountering this type of chatter on a regular basis?
+Do you realize that real estate agents are encountering this type of chatter on a very regular basis?